The Mortgage Forgiveness Debt Relief Act and Debt Cancellation

 Does the Mortgage Forgiveness Debt Relief Act apply to all forgiven or cancelled debts?

 No. The Act applies only to forgiven or cancelled debt used to buy, build or substantially improve your principal residence, or to refinance debt incurred for those purposes.
 In addition, the debt must be secured by the home.
 This is known as qualified principal residence indebtedness.
-The maximum amount you can treat as qualified principal residence indebtedness is $2 million or $1 million if married filing
+The maximum amount you can treat as qualified principal residence indebtedness is $2 million or $1 million if married filing separately.

 Does the Mortgage Forgiveness Debt Relief Act apply to debt incurred to refinance a home?